nalej/docs/tutorials/endtoendtutorial.md

 ## The Scenario

-We want to deploy an instance of Kibana with ElasticSearch, and we want a device to collect the data that Kibana is going to manage.
+We are going to build a fancy thermometer.
+For this, we will use a brand new Raspberry Pi as a temperature sensor, and we will have a web interface to see what it measures.
+We will deploy an instance of Kibana with ElasticSearch, and the device will collect the data that Kibana is going to manage.
 That device would be a brand new Raspberry Pi, so we will install Nalej SDK in it, and activate and configure the SDK so that it connects with Nalej automatically.

 Then we will create the application descriptor that will allow our application to deploy.
 This descriptor will have some parameters we will be able to configure, like the name of the device group our device belongs to.
 Once this is done, we will be able to include the app in the system and deploy it.